-ASIC mining is using Application Specific chips to mine.
-That alone tells you, that you will not be able to switch between high number of cryptocurrencies when using this mining method.
+ASIC mining is using Application-Specific chips to mine.
+That alone tells you, that you will not be able to switch between the high number of cryptocurrencies when using this mining method.
 Each ASIC is capable of mining only on a specific algorithm.
-For example, Bitcoin is based on SHA256 algorithm and apart from mining Bitcoin it is also possible to do mining of other coins, for example BitcoinCashABC.
+For example, Bitcoin is based on SHA256 algorithm and apart from mining Bitcoin, it is also possible to do mining of other coins, for example, BitcoinCashABC.

 Largest ASIC producers:

 ASIC profitability example

 To see if ASIC mining can still be profitable let’s look at the latest Bitmain’s Antiminer S17

 Price: 2410 euro for pre-order in 6 months (at the moment of review)

 Hash rate: 53TH/s

 Reward, 30 days: 0.0516 BTC

 Electricity expenses (kWh): 1512